Topper (film): Production

-After a long career producing comedy shorts, producer Hal Roach was always looking to expand into long-form films to complement his Laurel and Hardy features, and found a property in Topper, a risqué 1926 novel by Thorne Smith.
+After a long career producing comedy shorts, producer Hal Roach was looking to expand into long-form films to complement his Laurel and Hardy features, and found a property in Topper, a risqué 1926 novel by Thorne Smith (the film is relatively faithful to the first half of the book, but more or less cuts the latter).
 Roach immediately wanted Cary Grant to play George Kerby, but he had difficulty getting the actor to agree to play the part, since Grant was concerned that the supernatural aspects of the story would not work.
-Roach sold the film to Grant as a screwball comedy—with fee of $50,000.
+Roach was successfully able to pitch the film to Grant as a screwball comedy instead—and a $50,000 payday.

-For Grant's opposite number, Roach was interested in Jean Harlow, and as Topper W. C. Fields, but Harlow was on the brink of death, and Fields turned down the offer.
+For Grant's opposite number, Roach was interested in Jean Harlow, and W. C. Fields as Topper, but Harlow was on the brink of death, and Fields turned down the offer.
 When Roach reached out to Constance Bennett, she was impressed enough with the property that she agreed to be paid less than her usual $40,000 fee.

-Topper was shot at Hal Roach Studios in Culver City, and location shooting took place at the entrance to the Bullock's department store on Wilshire Boulevard - as the entrance to the "Seabreeze Hotel" - and at a location on San Rafael Avenue in Pasadena, California.
+Topper was produced at Hal Roach Studios in Culver City, with location shooting at the entrance to the Bullock's Wilshire department store on Wilshire Boulevard - as the entrance to the "Seabreeze Hotel" - and at a location on San Rafael Avenue in Pasadena, California.